 While religion or belief is one of the ‘protected’ areas of discrimination, it is also one of the most complex.
 For example, a religious organisation can advertise for an employee to fulfil a particular vacancy requiring them to be a devotee of the faith, for example, a church minister.
-But, they cannot advertise for a cleaner of the same faith, because a cleaner does not require a faith to carry out his duties.
+But, they cannot advertise for a cleaner of the same faith, because a cleaner does not require a faith to carry out their duties.
 Advertising for a cleaner of the same faith is an example of indirect discrimination.

-Religious Discrimination at Work
+Religious discrimination at work

-"I’m facing religious discrimination at work because I do not have a belief."
+I’m facing religious discrimination at work because I do not have a belief

 You are also protected by law if you have a non-belief or have beliefs about the environment or other ideology.
 However, the interpretation of employment law around this can be complex.

-Co-op Legal Services has offices in Manchester, Bristol and London.
+Co-op Legal Services has over 600 staff working in different businesses with offices in Manchester, Bristol, Stratford-upon-Avon, Sheffield and London.